The history of the Amish patchwork

 We’re here to tell you more about the difference between patchwork and quilting.

 At the end of the 19th century in the United States, the Amish discovered the art of quilting through contact with “English” peasant women.
-The Amish never make appliqué quilts for themselves, considering them too “worldly”.
-However, it is possible to find them in Amish stores, designed exclusively for tourists.
-These are always hand-quilted, pieced and quilted with either wool or cotton flannel (for antique quilts) or batting since around the 1950s.
+The Amish never make appliquéd quilts for themselves, considering them too “mundane”.
+It is possible, however, to find them in Amish stores, but only for tourists.
+These are still hand-quilted, pieced and quilted with either wool or cotton flannel (for the old-timers) or batting since around the 1950s.

 Quiltmaking as a tradition